dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 provides a default.
 See `frontend/locales/enums` for values supplied by the plugin.
 This is displayed for both view mode for an object and in search & browse results.

-Note that the custom restriction takes precendence over the `Restrictions Apply` checkbox for displays.
+Note that the custom restriction takes precendence over the `Restrictions Apply?` checkbox for displays.

 The plugin also displays the context (the hierarchical tree) for archival objects and/or the location of the archival object, resource, or accession if a container instance is attached.
 The context and location